ShrutiAppiah/MLforMentalHealth/README.md

 The SVM ultimately performed better.
 SVMs are a perfect candidate given the relatively small volume of our dataset.

-A. Identify clusters against the mental illness binary (i.e. the 'Do you currently have a mental health disorder?') while considering all other attributes at once <br/>
+- Identify clusters against the mental illness binary (i.e. the 'Do you currently have a mental health disorder?') while considering all other attributes at once <br/>
-B. Identify contrasting clusters (YES/NO/No Preference) based on the mental illness binary while considering each attribute one by one iteratively.
+- Identify contrasting clusters (YES/NO/No Preference) based on the mental illness binary while considering each attribute one by one iteratively.
 <br/><br/>
 Use DBSCAN clustering to identify and separate data into different clusters.
 Obtain the number of clusters.
 To classify data, run SVM.